Prince George Is All Grown Up In Q&A With David Attenborough, Siblings

 Princess Charlotte, age 5, was the next to speak.
 Seemingly visibly nervous and talking quickly, she asked Attenborough, “I like spiders, do you like spiders too?” to which he responded in the affirmative.

 He went on to explain that he thinks people are frightened of them because they have eight legs.
-However, he also called them extraordinary creatures, and referenced their web-building skills.
+However, he also called them extraordinary creatures and referenced their web-building skills.

-The last to interview the conservationist was two-year-old Prince Louis, who adorably mis-pronounced the word “animal” in asking Attenborough which one he liked.
+The last to interview the conservationist was two-year-old Prince Louis, who adorably mispronounced the word “animal” in asking Attenborough which one he liked.

-“I think I like monkeys best, because they’re such fun,” he responded, noting that the primates can jump, they don’t bite — well, some do, he conceded — and they’re funny.
+“I think I like monkeys best because they’re such fun,” he responded, noting that the primates can jump, they don’t bite — well, some do, he conceded — and they’re funny.
 He concluded by saying that, all things considered, he’d prefer to have a puppy.

-The rare speaking engagement for the three Windsor children is getting high praise in the comments, with multiple commenters saying they were this close to dying of cuteness overload.
+The rare speaking engagement for the three Windsor children is getting high praise in the comments, with multiple commenters saying they were close to dying of cuteness overload.
 Multiple respondents said that they had faith in the future of Britain if these well-spoken kids, with a heart for animals and conservation, represent the next generation of the monarchy.

 “Best example of William and Kate are these three children.
 I’m so proud to be British and have faith in the future with them,” one commenter wrote.